gocd/gocd-database-migrator/README.md

 # Tool for Migrating GoCD data between H2/PostgreSQL/MySQL

 GoCD has done several changes to its database implementation in order to build a more flexible model that allowed integrating GoCD with multiple databases.
-This application helps to migrate the data from older GoCD database to the GoCD v20.5.0 compatible database.
+This application helps to migrate the data from older GoCD database to the GoCD `v20.5.0` compatible database.

-Know more about GoCD support for multiple databases at [GoCD open sources Postgres Database addon]() blog post.
+Know more about GoCD support for multiple databases [here]().

 ## Features:

-* Migrates data from older GoCD database to the GoCD v20.5.0 compatible database.
-This tool helps to upgrade the data from existing GoCD database running on GoCD v20.4.0 (or below) to the GoCD v20.5.0 compatible database.
+* Migrates data from older GoCD database to the GoCD `v20.5.0` compatible database.
+This tool helps to upgrade the data from existing GoCD database running on GoCD `v20.4.0` (or below) to the GoCD `v20.5.0` compatible database.

 * Convert/Sync data from one database to another.
-This allows GoCD users to switch from any of the existing database to `H2`, `PostgreSQL` and `MySQL` database.
+This allows GoCD users to switch from any of the existing database to `H2`, `PostgreSQL` or `MySQL` database.

 ## Usage

-1. Download `gocd-db-migrator.tgz` tool from [Github releases]().
+1. Download latest `gocd-db-migrator.tgz` from [Github releases](https://github.com/gocd-private/gocd-db-migration/releases).

 2. Extract the downloaded tar file.